ralna/RALFit/libRALFit/doc/common/options.rst

 .. |scale_require_increase| replace:: specifies whether or not to require :math:`{\tt D}_{i,i}` to increase before updating it.

+.. |lls_solver| replace:: specifies which linear least squares solver to use internally.

 .. |more_sorensen_maxits| replace:: if ``nlls_method = 3``, specifies the maximum number of iterations allowed in the More-Sorensen method.

 .. |more_sorensen_shift| replace:: if ``nlls_method = 3``, specifies the shift to be used in the More-Sorensen method.